 Name Туре Unit Description

-sourceld uint64 Unique source identifier 88
+sourceld uint64 Unique source identifier 85

 ccdVisitId uint64 ID of CCD and visit where this source

 was measured

 objectId uint64 ID of the Object this source was asso-

 ciated with, if any.

 ssObjectId uint64 ID of the SSObject this source has

 been linked to, if any.

-parentSourceId uint64 ID of the parent Source this source has
+parentSourceld uint64 ID of the parent Source this source has

 been deblended from, if any.

-87TBD but likely candidates are the mode, mean, standard deviation, skewness, kurtosis, and 1%, 5%, 25%, 50%, 75%, and 99% points from cumulative distribution.
+84TBD but likely candidates are the mode, mean, standard deviation, skewness, kurtosis, and 1%, 5%, 25%, 50%, 75%, and 99% points from cumulative distribution.

-88It would be optimal if the source ID is globally unique across all releases.
+85It would be optimal if the source ID is globally unique across all releases.
 Whether that's realized will depend on technological and space constraints.

 Name Туре Unit Description

 ху float[2] pixels Position of the object (centroid), com-

 puted using an algorithm similar to

 that used by SDSS.

 xyCov float[3] Covariance matrix for xy.

 radec double[2] arcsec Calibrated (α , δ) of the source, trans-

 formed from xy.

 radecCov float[3] arcsec Covariance matrix for radec.

 apFlux float nJy Calibrated aperture flux.

 apFluxErr float nJy Estimated uncertainty of apFlux.

-sky float nJy/asec 2 Estimated background (sky) surface
+sky float nJy/arcsec 2 Estimated background (sky) surface

 brightness at the position (centroid) of

 the source.

-skyErr float nJy/asec 2 Estimated uncertainty of sky.
+skyErr float nJy/arcsec 2 Estimated uncertainty of sky.

 psRadec double[2] degrees Point source model: (α, δ) position of

 the object.

 psFlux float nJy Calibrated point source model flux.

 psCov float[6] various Point-source model covariance ma-

-trix 89 .
+trix 86 .

 psLnL float Natural log likelihood of the observed

 data given the point source model.

 psChi2 float χ^2 statistic of the model fit.

 psNdata int The number of data points (pixels)

 used to fit the model.

-Ixx float $asec^2$ Adaptive second moment of the
+lxx float arcsec^2 Adaptive second moment of the

 source intensity.
 See Bernstein &

 Jarvis [2] for detailed discussion of

 all adaptive-moment related quanti-

-ties 90 .
+ties 87 .

-Іуу float $asec^2$ Adaptive second moment of the
+lyy float arcsec^2 Adaptive second moment of the

 source intensity.